Semantic-Geometric Task Representations for Bimanual Manipulation from Human Demonstrations to Robot Action Planning: Related Work

 \section{Related Work}

-Learning manipulation task progression from human demonstrations requires representations that capture both semantic task structure and geometric scene evolution.
-Prior work on graph-based action and motion prediction has primarily focused on whole-body skeleton-based representations~\cite{xiaohan2015joint,zhang2021non,butepage2017deep}, some of which also make use of spatial-temporal GNNs~\cite{li2021symbiotic,zheng2024spatio,tao2021scene}.
-While such representations have shown promising results for human activity analysis, tabletop manipulation, especially in robotic scenarios, semantic relationships between humans and manipulated objects, as well as task-dependent object-to-object interactions, are more relevant than skeletal joint configurations.
-In contrast, object-centric representations using scene graphs~\cite{krishna2017visual,armeni20193d,gay2019visual,kim20193,wald2020learning} provide a natural framework for capturing these relationships in manipulation contexts.
-Such scene graph representations find applications in Human-Object Interaction research~\cite{morais2021learning, zeng2023cognition, wu2025hiergat}, however, they mainly focus on frame-level action recognition and segmentation in human videos and do not consider the future progression of a task.
+Learning manipulation task-progression from human demonstrations requires representations that capture both semantic task structure and geometric scene evolution.
+Prior work on graph-based action and motion prediction focused mainly on whole-body skeleton-based representations~\cite{xiaohan2015joint,li2021directed}, some of which leverage spatial-temporal GNNs~\cite{li2021symbiotic,tao2021scene}.
+While effective for human activity analysis, skeletal representations are less suited to tabletop robotic manipulation, where the relevant structure lies in object-level relations.
+Scene graphs~\cite{armeni20193d,gay2019visual,kim20193,wald2020learning} provide a natural framework for such relational structure, and have been widely used for Human-Object Interaction~\cite{morais2021learning, wu2025hiergat} --- typically for frame-level action recognition, without modeling task progression.